MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-datacenter-integration.md

 ## Backup and disaster recovery

 Planning for backup and disaster recovery involves planning for both the underlying Azure Stack infrastructure that hosts IaaS VMs and PaaS services, and for tenant apps and data.
-You must plan for these separately.
+You must plan for these things separately.

 ### Protect infrastructure components

 You can [back up Azure Stack](azure-stack-backup-back-up-azure-stack.md) infrastructure components to an SMB share that you specify:

 - You'll need an external SMB file share on an existing Windows-based file server or a third-party device.
-- You should use this same share for the backup of network switches and the hardware lifecycle host.
+- Use this same share for the backup of network switches and the hardware lifecycle host.
 Your OEM hardware vendor will help provide guidance for backup and restore of these components as these are external to Azure Stack.
 You're responsible for running the backup workflows based on the OEM vendor's recommendation.

 If catastrophic data loss occurs, you can use the infrastructure backup to reseed deployment data such as deployment inputs and identifiers, service accounts, CA root certificate, federated resources (in disconnected deployments), plans, offers, subscriptions, quotas, RBAC policy and role assignments, and Key Vault secrets.